About the Building

 Gunnar Birkerts founded Gunnar Birkerts and Associates in 1963 and has since established a reputation as one of the country's foremost modernist architects.
 His many projects include museums, corporate headquarters, and government buildings for clients in the United States, Europe, and South America.

 Born in Riga, Latvia, Birkerts trained in Germany and began his professional career in the office of the visionary modernist Eero Saarinen.
 Sharing Saarinen's affection for expressive forms, Birkerts is noted for architectural designs that are highly evocative and that emphasize the dynamic flow and illumination of space.

 Birkerts has completed a number of major museum projects, including the Corning Museum of Glass in Corning, New York; the Contemporary Arts Museum in Houston; and the South Wing addition to the Detroit Institute of Art.
 Other major commissions include the Federal Reserve Bank in Minneapolis; the headquarters for Domino's Pizza in Ann Arbor, Michigan; the United States Embassy in Caracas, Venezuela; and three projects in Italy: a sports center in Venice; a housing complex in Milan; and Novoli, a multi-use center in Florence.

-Birkerts served on the faculty of the University of Michigan College of Architecture and Design for more than 30 years, and has also taught at the University of Illinois and the University of Oklahoma.
-He is a fellow of the American Institute of Architects and has received the Brunner Memorial Prize in Architecture, given by the American Academy and Institute of Arts and Letters.
+Birkerts served on the faculty of the University of Michigan College of Architecture and Design for more than 30 years, and also taught at the University of Illinois and the University of Oklahoma.
+He was a fellow of the American Institute of Architects and received the Brunner Memorial Prize in Architecture, given by the American Academy and Institute of Arts and Letters.

 The dynamic building form is expressive of the constant progression of modern art.
 It presents the distinct personality of the museum while using an informal vocabulary that is not related to any architectural historical style, yet is expressive and accommodating.